 As some Sub-Funds will invest in securities which are denominated in currencies other than the reference currencies of their Classes (e.g. Euro), fluctuations in the exchange rates of these foreign currencies may have an impact on the income and value of such Sub-Funds.
-Generally, the Investment Manager and the relevant Investment Sub-Manager do not hedge the foreign currency exposure (if any) of the Sub-Funds although they may have the discretion to do so.
+The Investment Manager and the relevant Investment Sub-Manager have the discretion to and may hedge the foreign currency exposure (if any) of the Sub-Funds.
 Investors will be exposed to exchange rate risks if the Investment Manager and relevant Investment Sub-Manager do not hedge the foreign currency exposure (if any) of the Sub-Funds.
 Also, in the event a currency hedging strategy executed does not meet its intended objective this could have adverse impact to the value of the relevant Sub-Fund.
 The Net Asset Value of the Sub-Funds may be affected unfavourably by adverse movements in foreign currency exchange rates between the currencies of the underlying assets and the base currency of the Sub-Fund and the currency of the Shares held by investors, as well as by changes in exchange rate controls.